Course Descriptions and Registration

 EXPLORING TECH Three Dimensions (Class Fee) 3D -Programming/Multimedia – Students will initially acquire keyboarding skills.
 Students will explore the Engineering Design process and learn Computer Programming and Robotics.
 Creativity and collaboration among students evolve while problem solving with hands on activities such as coding the Sphero Robot and building Lego Robotics.
 3D design tools and 3D printing (Snapmaker) will be covered with areas of technology potentially including Information and Communication, Energy and Power and Medical.
 Digital design tools are available for creating heroes/avatars for computer programs.
 Coding platforms used include Minecraft and CSFirst coding.

 JOURNALISM I-- This course introduces students to the world of journalism.
 Students learn and practice the basics of interviewing, researching, original writing, photography, revising/editing, and publishing via a variety of publications.
-Students interested in this class need the following skills to be successful: a desire to write, editing skills, investigative/research abilities, able to work under and meet deadlines, and Chromebook/computer technology/word processing skills; in addition to be an independent self-starting worker with few absences.
-NOTE: The Journalism Department sponsors the TJHS dances to raise funds for this elective each semester.
-Students must apply to be considered for this class.
-Pick up an application when the junior high counselors visit your school, or at 6th grade welcome night or visit TJHS website/counseling center/registration or contact Mrs. Sullivan (rsullivan@tooeleschools.org) if you have any questions.
+Students interested in this class need the following skills to be successful: a desire to write, editing skills, investigative/research abilities, able to work under and meet deadlines, and Chromebook/computer technology/word processing skills; in addition to being an independent self-starting worker with few absences.

 STUDENT GOVERNMENT As elected members of the Student Government.
 The Student Body Representatives do more than just represent the student body.
 Student Government is responsible for shaping much of the student experience at Tooele Junior High.
 This highly active and visible organization serves the entire student body by sponsoring and organizing activities that range from service projects to assemblies to announcements and fundraising.
 Student Government supports several school spirit activities.
 Two 7th grade representatives will be selected from each of the elementary schools that feed into Tooele Junior High.
 Please see your 6th grade teacher for more information.